toomuchdesign/msw-inspector/README.md

 ### `getRequests`

-Returns a mocked function pre-called with all the request records whose absolute url match the provided one.
+Returns a promise returning a mocked function pre-called with all the request records whose absolute url match the provided one.

 The matching url can be provided as: